 And then it happened.
 Kuruvilla manged to get some bat on it, and the ball trickled towards the short-fine leg.
 In a flash, Rajput was down the wicket.
 Unschooled in the basics of running between the wickets, the rookie was still watching the ball as Amarjeet Kaypee sprinted in.
 Kuruvilla’s start was way too late.
 Even his long, long legs could not beat the throw.
 The Haryana fielders erupted in a simultaneous roar of joy.
 Stumps and ball were ransacked as the victors rushed to the pavilion in a sprint of delight.

 And slowly the eyes turned towards square-leg.
 Vengsarkar was no longer on his feet.
 He had collapsed, a broken man, sobbing helplessly.
 His bat, which had produced some of the most remarkable strokes in the game, was lying prone on the ground.
 The batsman himself was on his knees, unable to believe what had happened, unable to stop his tears.

 The crowd watched in silence, many choking up themselves, distraught at the sight of this gallant hero whose last deed was left undone.
 Slowly the two umpires AL Narasimhan and RV Ramani approached the batsman, offering their hands, mouthing meaningless consolations like, “Well played.”
 One offered to carry his bat.
-It had been a supreme knock, an unbeaten 139 from 137 balls, studded with nine fours and five stunning sixes.
+It had been a supreme knock, an unbeaten 139 from 137 balls, studded with 9 fours and 5 stunning sixes.
 But now all that seemed in vain.

 The medium pacer Prasad Desai emerged, a reserve player in the Bombay squad.
 He ran to the middle of the ground where Vengsarkar sat, and gently coaxed him to return.
 The tears continued to flow as he walked back, with the occasional – and one must say rather unfair – admonitions aimed at young Kuruvilla.